APRIL AT CLUNY

 APRIL JOBS

 Large quantities of our own leaf mould are spread over areas which have been recently weeded and tidied up.
-This acts as a mulch and helps to suppress weeds.
+This acts as mulch and helps to suppress weeds.
 Spaces which have occurred over the winter are planted up with home-produced perennials and the occasional young tree.
-In the potting room, plants are being potted on for sale and seedlings pricked out.
+In the potting area, plants are being potted on for sale and seedlings pricked out.